-Our management team and our Sponsor may make a profit on any initial business combination, even if any public shareholders who did not redeem their shares would experience a loss on that business combination.
-As a result, the economic interests of our management team and our Sponsor may not fully align with the economic interests of public shareholders.
+Our management team, the non-managing investors and our Sponsor may make a profit on any initial business combination, even if any public shareholders who did not redeem their shares would experience a loss on that business combination.
+As a result, the economic interests of our management team, the non-managing investors and our Sponsor may not fully align with the economic interests of public shareholders.

 Like most special purpose acquisition companies, our structure may not fully align the economic interests of our Sponsor and those persons, including certain of our officers and directors, who have interests in our Sponsor with the economic interests of our public shareholders.
-Upon the closing of this offering, assuming no exercise of the underwriter's over-allotment option, our Sponsor will have invested in us an aggregate of \$158,060 comprised of the \$100,000 purchase price for the 16,700,000 founder shares which it holds and the \$58,060 purchase price for 3,719,000 private placement warrants.
-Assuming a trading price of \$10.00 per share upon consummation of our initial business combination, the 16,700,000 founder shares held by the Sponsor would have an aggregate implied value of \$167,000,000.
-Even if the trading price of our Class A ordinary shares was as low as \$0.0094 per share, the value of the founder shares would be equal to the Sponsor's aggregate investment in us.
-As a result, so long as we complete an initial business combination, our Sponsor is likely to be able to recoup its investment in us and make a substantial profit on that investment, even if our public shares lose significant value.
-Accordingly, our Sponsor and members of our management team who own interests in our Sponsor may have incentives to pursue and consummate an initial business combination quickly, with a risky or not well established target business, and/or on transaction terms favorable to the equityholders of the target business, rather than continue to seek a more favorable business combination transaction that could result in an improved outcome for our public shareholders or liquidate and return all of the cash in the trust to the public shareholders.
-For the foregoing reasons, you should consider our Sponsor's and management team's financial incentive to complete an initial business combination when evaluating whether to invest in this offering and/or redeem your shares prior to or in connection with an initial business combination.
+Upon the closing of this offering, assuming no exercise of the underwriter's over-allotment option, our Sponsor will have invested in us an aggregate of \$158,060 comprised of the \$100,000 purchase price for the 13,540,583 founder shares which it holds and the \$58,060 purchase price for 3,719,000 private placement warrants.
+Assuming a trading price of \$10.00 per share upon consummation of our initial business combination, the 13,540,583 founder shares held by the Sponsor would have an aggregate implied value of \$135,405,830.
+Even if the trading price of our public shares was as low as \$0,0099 per share, the value of the founder shares would be equal to the Sponsor's aggregate investment in us.
+The non-managing investors purchased 2,826,087 private placement shares for the aggregate of \$3,250,000.
+Assuming the trading price of \$10.00 per share upon consummation of our initial business combination, the 2,826,087 private placement shares held by the non-managing investors would have an aggregate implied value of \$28,260,870.
+Even if the trading price of our public shares was as low as \$1.15 per share, the value of the private placement shares would be equal to the aggregate investment of the non-managing investors in us.
+As a result, so long as we complete an initial business combination, our Sponsor and non-managing investors are likely to be able to recoup their investment in us and make a substantial profit on that investment, even if our public shares lose significant value.
+Accordingly, our Sponsor, the non-managing investors and members of our management team who own interests in our Sponsor may have incentives to pursue and consummate an initial business combination quickly, with a risky or not well established target business, and/or on transaction terms favorable to the equityholders of the target business, rather than continue to seek a more favorable business combination transaction that could result in an improved outcome for our public shareholders or liquidate and return all of the cash in the trust to the public shareholders.
+For the foregoing reasons, you should consider our Sponsor's, the non-managing investors' and our management team's financial incentive to complete an initial business combination when evaluating whether to invest in this offering and/or redeem your shares prior to or in connection with an initial business combination.
 The non-managing investors will share in any appreciation of the private placement shares if we successfully complete a business combination.
-Accordingly, non-managing investors' interests in the private placement shares owned by them may provide them with an incentive to vote any public shares they own in favor of a business combination, and make a substantial profit on such interests, even if the business combination is with a target that ultimately declines in value and is not profitable for other public shareholders
+Accordingly, non-managing investors' interests in the private placement shares owned by them may provide them with an incentive to vote any public shares they own in favor of a business combination, and make a substantial profit on such interests, even if the business combination is with a target that ultimately declines in value and is not profitable for other public shareholders.